infinum/eightshift-blocks/README.md

 #### hasInnerBlocks
 `default: false`

-If the hasInnerBlocks key is set to true blocks, save method for inner blocks will be used.
-This method is used if the block has InnerBlocks.
+If the `hasInnerBlocks` key is set to true, blocks `save` method for inner blocks will be used.
+This method is used if the block has `InnerBlocks`.
 In PHP you now have `$inner_block_content` variable available.
 ```js
   save = () => createElement(InnerBlocks.Content);
 ```